Lombiq/Automated-QA-for-Orchard-Core-apps-demo/Readme.md

 # Automated QA for Orchard Core apps - demo solution

 This is the Orchard Core solution for the code demoed at the [Orchard Harvest](https://orchardcore.net/harvest) conference in 2023.
+Check out the talk's recording [here](https://youtu.be/CHdhwD2NHBU).

 Links to the projects used: